nexmo-community/nexmo-ruby-websockets/README.md

 ## Requirements

-This app requires Ruby v2.7.
+This app requires Ruby v2.7 or greater.

 ## Installation